 - With the change of air temperature, the capacity to retain moisture increases or decreases and the relative humidity is also affected.

-- It is greater over the oceans and least over the continents (absolute humidity is greater over oceans because of greater availability of water for evaporation).
+- Relative humidity is greater over the oceans and least over the continents (absolute humidity is greater over oceans because of greater availability of water for evaporation).

 - The relative humidity determines the amount and rate of evaporation and hence it is an important climatic factor.

 - Air containing moisture to its full capacity at a given temperature is said to be ‘saturated’.
 At this temperature, the air cannot hold any additional amount of moisture.
 Thus, relative humidity of the saturated air is 100%.

 - If the air has half the amount of moisture that it can carry, then it is unsaturated and its relative humidity is only 50%.

 Relative humidity can be changed in either of the two ways—